 Use an appropriate acne treatment product.
 Not all acne products are created equal.
 When dealing with blackheads, you want to find one that has a 2% concentration of salicylic acid.
 I say this because salicylic acid does a great job of promoting the shedding of dead skin.
 Most will also contain a topical antiseptic like sulfur or benzoyl peroxide.
 These are good things.
 Look for brands like SmoothE Acne Cream, Clean & Clear Acne Advantage Spot Treatment, Garnier Pure Active Pimple Relief Roll-On, or…you know what?
 Just read the label.
 There’s a ton of ‘em out there.

 Remember to moisturize.
 Here’s the thing: everything you do to your face to get rid of blackheads is kinda tough on it.
 The least you can do is provide it with a little moisture.
 It’ll thank you for it.
 Or at the very least, it won’t punish you for it.
 When you use some of the techniques listed above, your skin may get irritated.
-Irritated skin has a tendency to produce too much oil, and too much oil produces facial chaos.
+Irritated skin has a tendency to produce too much oil, and too much oil produces facial chaos, and facial chaos means it’s more difficult to get rid of blackheads.
 So soothe your skin before the chaos begins.
 Pick a moisturizer that is non-comedogenic (oil-free and/or water-based).
 Cetaphil makes a couple of good ones (Moisturizing Cream for Dry, Sensitive Skin, & Dermacontrol Oil Control Moisturizer).